SoftStackFactory/PersonaTest-UI/README.md

     Commit often, do not wait hours to make commit.
 Even just simple one or 2 lines of code make commits.
 Commits should tell a story and make it easier for you to to revert changes.
-Relying on undo or ctrl-z - command-z to revert changes is a bad habbit.
+Relying on undo or ctrl-z - command-z to revert changes is a bad habit.
 There are times when it is fine but you can run into a lot of problems.
 Commit messages should be clear and descriptive as well.

 ```bash